Insulating Your Hot Water Tank and Pipes

 Insulating your hot water tank is a simple and cost effective way of keeping your energy bills down and reducing carbon dioxide emissions.
 The insulation will keep your water hot for longer as it prevents heat escaping from the tank.
-By insulating the water tank with a thick jacket, you can cut heat loss by up to 75% and the cost can be recouped in less than a year.
-It's also an environmentally friendly option saving around 160kg per year in carbon dioxide emissions.
+By insulating the water tank with a thick jacket (sometimes referred to as a lagging jacket), you can cut heat loss by up to 75% and the cost can be recouped in less than a year.
+It’s also an environmentally friendly option saving around 160kg per year in carbon dioxide emissions.

 Insulation jackets can be purchased from any good DIY store from around £10 and can save you around £10 – 15 a year on heating costs.